SunsetSparkNYC/voxbloom.org/_posts/2013-04-16-yadira-the-paz-director.md

 My goal is that you kids are exposed to many different experiences.
 I don't want to you to do the same schedule everyday.
-I think it's important that you try out different activites and think outside of the box.
+I think it's important that you try out different activities and think outside of the box.
 In years to come when you're in middle school, you might not know it then and there, you may feel like, "hey, I'm going to try this because I tried something totally new in PAZ and that was a really cool experience.
 I'm not afraid to try new things or be open minded to new ideas."
-I hope that when we introduce these kinds of activies or ideas to you in PAZ, that that stays with you as you get to middle school.
+I hope that when we introduce these kinds of activities or ideas to you in PAZ, that that stays with you as you get to middle school.
 That's probably the most exciting part about the job.
 You've been on our theater field trips, right?

 ** Yeah. **